-Skiing and snowboarding are an excellent way to exercise and enjoy Colorado during the cold winter months.
-As fun as these winter sports can be, the low temperatures, icy surfaces and speed can often lead to injuries.
-While skiing and snowboarding are more often associated with knee, ankle and upper body injuries, there also is risk of back injury.
+Skiing and snowboarding are excellent ways to exercise and enjoy Colorado during the cold winter months.
+As fun as these can be, the low temperatures, icy surfaces, and speed can often lead to winter sports injuries.
+While skiing and snowboarding are more often associated with knee, ankle, and upper body injuries, there also is a risk of back injury.
 Here’s a breakdown of common ski and snowboarding injuries, and how they respond to treatment.

 Skiers are more prone to knee injuries as it involves more twisting and turning.
 A sign of these injuries is a popping sound during the motion.

 Anterior and Posterior Cruciate Ligament (ACL/PCL) Injuries: These are injuries to the ligaments that stabilize the knee, and often happen with sudden twisting while the feet are planted.
 ACL injuries can often be treated with short-term pain management (until the injury heals naturally).

 Injuries to the Meniscus: The meniscus is the cartilage in your knee that allows smooth motion.
 A tear can happen with sudden twisting motions.
 Like with ACL/PCL injuries, treatment is usually conservative (steroids, anti-inflammatories, physical therapy).

 These areas are commonly effected during the falls that commonly cause winter sports injuries:

 Whiplash/Neck Strain: Sudden stops can cause this hyperextension injury.
 The extent of this injury may not be immediately apparent, possibly taking days or weeks to show its full effect.
 If you’re worried you’ve suffered a whiplash injury, you should consult a physician immediately.
 Depending on the extent of the injury, either conservative treatments or steroids may help allay the long-term effects.